mitchellvitez/trivium/README.md

 Once you obtain a key, remember to pass it in the url (like this: http://vitez.me/trivium/?key=API_KEY )

+## General Notes

+The `creator` field is the name or handle of the writer of the question.
+It may often be empty.

+`question_id` is guaranteed to be a unique positive integer referring to that specific question.

+The API currently always returns empty wrong answer fields on a number-type question, empty image urls on multiple choice and number-type questions, and so on.
+However, in the future these may be eliminated.

+Feature request or bug report?
+Open an issue or contact me.

 ## Options

 All options are passed in urls as parameters.